 Flickerfest is thrilled to be celebrating our 32nd year in January, returning to our long term home the Bondi Pavilion supported by our partners Waverley Council, sharing a diverse, creative and uplifting programme of shorts, that connect both our local community and the rest of the world, through inspiring world cinema.

 The Flickerfest pre-selection committee and programming team have watched and reviewed over 3,200 entries from across the globe curated into 110 short films screening in our Academy® Qualifying and BAFTA Recognised shorts competitions, with a further 100 featuring in a range of showcase programmes, confirming that Flickerfest continues to attract the latest in cutting edge shorts from the world’s most exciting and innovative emerging filmmakers.

 The uniting force among the shorts to be screening at Flickerfest 2023 is their ability to push the conventions of film and narrative to deliver surprising, exciting and ground -breaking results across, fiction, animation, documentary and every genre in between.

-As Australia’s leading Academy® accredited short film festival, films in competition at Flickerfest are fiercely competing for a number of prestigious prizes including The Flickerfest Award for Best International Short Film, the Yoram Gross Award For Best International Animation; the Virgin Australia Award for Best Australian Short Film, and the Flickerfest Award For Best Short Documentary plus a host of other hotly contested prizes that recognize the various craft areas inherent in making a great short film.
+As Australia’s leading Academy® Qualifying short film festival, the shorts in competition at Flickerfest are fiercely vying for a number of prestigious prizes including the Flickerfest Award for Best International Short Film, the Yoram Gross Award for Best International Animation, the Panasonic Lumix Award for Best Australian Short Film, The Spectrum Award For Best Direction in An Australian Short Film.
+Plus a host of other hotly contested prizes, which recognise the various craft areas inherent in making a great short film.

-I welcome you to experience the best in short cinema at Bondi and across Australia this summer.
+Thanks for joining us to celebrate over 3 decades of Flickerfest in 2023, bringing the best in short cinema to Bondi and across Australia this summer.